hermo/npmi/README.md

 npmi works by hashing npm-shrinkwrap.json / package.json to get a reasonably unique id and using that as a cache key.
+The cache key is prefixed with node version, platform and arch.

 On the first run npmi will run 'npm install' as usual, storing whatever ends up in node_modules to $CACHEDIR/$HASH.tgz.